calvindike/calvindike/README.md

 - 👋 Hi, I’m @calvindike
 - 👀 I’m interested in Linux, Programming, Automation, and a lot more
-- You will often find me watching, listening, or reading about Business, Tech, Finance, Philosophy, History, Sports, Gaming, Music, Design, and a lot more
+- 💡 You will often find me watching, listening, or reading about Business, Tech, Finance, Philosophy, History, Sports, Gaming, Music, Design, and a lot more
 - 🌱 I’m currently learning more DevOps tools...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on business ideas ...
 - 📫 How to reach me https://www.linkedin.com/in/calvin-dike-339088143

 <!---